Up-and-coming Ostiense: The eclectic neighbourhood changing things up

 eataly.net

-A gourmet retreat in Rome, Eataly is the epitome of Italian cuisine and gourmet shopping in Rome’s Ostiense neighborhood.
-It’s also the largest Eataly in the world.
+A gourmet retreat everywhere in the world, Eataly is the epitome of Italian cuisine and shopping.
+Eataly Ostiense is one of the largest Eataly points in the world, and it includes 3 different restaurants and a brewery, in addition to the Eataly market.
 For more information read our full article.

 Mercato Vintage Ecosolidale